wikivisor/mediawiki-pages-DynamicMenu/README.md

 ## Other features

+### DynamicSidebar

-The User- and the Group-specific menus are also available as a part of DynamicSidebar extension.
+The User- and the Group-specific menus are also available as a part of DynamicSidebar extension:

-Group menus shall be created under `MediaWiki:Sidebar/Group:<group>`.
+* Group menus shall be created under `MediaWiki:Sidebar/Group:<group>`.

-Users are able to create their own custom sidebar blocks under `User:<username>/Sidebar`.
+* Users are able to create their own custom sidebar blocks under `User:<username>/Sidebar`.

+### SemanticMediawiki

+**Needs additional development**

+Adding semantic annotations to pages will make it possible to generate hierarchical/nesting trees with logical sorting (eg. using `SemanticResultFormats`. etc), which can be injected into the infrastructure created: just replace manually created menus with the semantic query code.

 # Requirements
 * **SemanticMediaWiki** Provides Modification date